-Commemorative services and marches are held at dawn at the Shrine of Rememberance and in Victorian country towns.
+Commemorative services and marches are held at dawn at the Shrine of Remembrance, suburban RSL and many Victorian country towns.
 After the dawn service and march, the 'gunfire breakfast' recalls the 'breakfast' taken by many soldiers before facing battle.

 Dawn Service is held from 6am at the Shrine of Remembrance.